Frequently Asked Questions

 How long does it take to get a black-belt?

 The simple answer is: it depends how much you train!
-The reward of a black-belt takes a huge commitment; not just to your regular training and increase ability, but to the teaching of techniques to others.
+The reward of a black-belt (Dan grade) takes a huge commitment; not just to your regular training and increase ability, but to the teaching of techniques to others.
 With continual training and assessment it can take as many as 5-6 years to be awarded a black-belt.
 To help students recognize their personal achievements, regular assessments take place during the year called gradings.
 A grading allows students and instructors to record how their skills have improved.
 Successfully completing a grading means that a student has successfully met the criteria for that grade and a step closer to the black-belt.

 How do I join?